bveber/Analyze_NBA/README.md

 Analyze_NBA
 ===========

-This program has been tested with Python 3.4 on Windows 8 and Ubuntu 14
+This program has been tested with Python 3.4 on Windows 8

 From the command line the program can be run by issuing the command: python NBAMakeTrees.py